 A good command of the language matters a lot, especially in IT and SM.
 The presentation must be good enough to get the marks.
 Practice writing answers at home and match them with the institute material or suggested answers.

 SM is considered easy in comparison to IT but resultant checking in SM is tough as compared to IT.

 Thoroughly complete the VSI compiler and read the practice manual as many times as you can.

 Must Check: CA New Scheme 2023

 Study Plans for Financial Management and Economics for Finance

 The subject is divided into two sections one is Financial Management and another one is Economics for Finance.
 Financial Management covers the major part consisting of 60 marks and Economics for Finance consists of 40 marks.

 The subject is newly introduced.
-Financial Management was the part of the first group has now become a part of the second group with Economics for Finance.
+Financial Management was part of the first group and has now become a part of the second group with Economics for Finance.